Introduction

 Last Communication from the Vapor Valbanera

-The last confirmed radio communication with Valbanera had been on September 9.
-The U.S. Navy submarine chaser USS SC-320 spotted a submerged wreck with just the masts above water in the vicinity of Rebecca Shoal (about 45 miles (72 km) west of Key West) on September 12 but identified it as a two-masted schooner.
-Two other Navy ships passing the area on September 13 did not notice anything of a wreck.
+The last confirmed radio communication withĀ ValbaneraĀ had been on September 9.
+The U.S. Navy submarine chaser USSĀ SC-320Ā spotted a submerged wreck with just the masts above water in the vicinity of Rebecca Shoal (about 45 miles (72 km) west of Key West) on September 12, but identified it as a two-masted schooner.
+Two other Navy ships passing the area on September 13 did not notice anything of a wreck.Ā

 Another sub-chaser sent out on September 16 returned the next day with confirmation that a large ship was wrecked on Half Moon Shoal.
 Finally, on September 19, Coast Guard cutter Tuscarora and sub-chaser 203 could see the name Valbanera on the wreck.

-The next day the officer who had reported the wrecked schooner on September 12 confirmed that he had seen Valbanera.
+The next day, the officer who had reported the wrecked schooner on September 12 confirmed that he had seenĀ Valbanera.
 The wreck was 6 miles (9.7 km) east of Rebecca Shoal, with just the masts and a couple of lifeboats above the water.
-There were 488 passengers and crew on Valbanera when she sank.
+There were 488 passengers and crew onĀ ValbaneraĀ when she sank.
 No bodies were seen or recovered.

 The Lucky Survivors

-One group however did survive, and that was the group that left the boat in Santiago and made their way overland to Havana or settled in the South of Cuba.
+One group, however, did survive: the group that left the boat in Santiago and made their way overland to Havana or settled in southern Cuba.
 Juan de la Gru Gonzalez Ponce was one of these.
-Born in 1899 in Gran Canaria he had already crossed the Atalntic once in 1915 when he was 16 years old and had worked for two years cutting sugar cane on a farm.
-He dicided to leave teh ship in Santiago, and after the tragedy spent another four years working on the farms in Cuba.
+Born in 1899 in Gran Canaria, he had already crossed the Atlantic once in 1915, when he was 16, and had worked for two years cutting sugarcane on a farm.
+He decided to leave the ship in Santiago, and after the tragedy, spent another four years working on the farms in Cuba.

-By 1921 he had saved enough money to return return to Gran Canaria and to buy a small Fina (farm) near Cardonnes in the Arucas district which grew bananas.
-Two years later he married, and they lived in the house and one in Las Palmas till he passed in 1980, one month before his 81st birthday.
+By 1921, he had saved enough money to return to Gran Canaria and to buy a small Fina (farm) near Cardonnes in the Arucas district, which grew bananas.
+Two years later, he married, and they lived in the house and one in Las Palmas till he passed in 1980, one month before his 81st birthday.
 This was the story of Eduardo Vera’s Grandfather.

 BY GCDADMIN